Kings Place: Overview

-Kings Place was a commercial development providing 26,000 sq. m of office space.
+Kings Place was a commercial development providing 26000 sqm of office space.
 Construction on the site began in 2005 and was completed in summer 2008; the opening festival started on 1 October 2008.
-In late 2008 the building became the home for The Guardian and The Observer newspapers.
+In late 2008, the building became the home for The Guardian and The Observer newspapers.

 Kings Place houses the first public concert hall to be newly built in central London since the completion of the Barbican Centre concert hall in 1982.
 (Cadogan Hall and LSO St Luke's were adapted from old buildings in that period.)

 It has a range of facilities for performance, exhibition and education.
 The music, arts and restaurant areas are arranged around public spaces which form a central hub to the building.
 The arts facilities include free access to a range of commercial art galleries.
 Kings Place is home to Aurora Orchestra as its resident orchestra, and also regularly hosts a number of other artistic associates including the Orchestra of the Age of Enlightenment and London Sinfonietta.
 The opera company OperaUpClose announced that it would move from its present Islington pub location, the King's Head, to Kings Place in 2015.

 Kings Place Music Foundation (charity)

 Kings Place Music Foundation is the charity set up to run the music spaces at Kings Place.
-Gifted with the performing and back-of-house spaces on a long lease for a peppercorn rent, KPMF aims to deliver a very rich and busy music programme financed by ticket sales and the hire of the Kings Place facilities for rehearsals, recordings and conferences.

 The charity works in partnership with music and arts organisations to offer a range of learning and participation activities to the local community and to the wider public.
 Activities began before the construction of the building finished and are growing steadily year by year.

 KPMF offers access to creative spaces and activities for both new and established audiences with affordable prices for all.
 The KMPF music programme is funded entirely by revenue from ticket sales and income generated through event and conference hire, and without reliance on public funding.